Squamous Cell Carcinoma Tumor Ecology & Microenvironment (STEM) Working Group

 Co-Lead (Core C)

 Dr. Ertel will be responsible for supporting the bioinformatics analysis aspects of the collaborative projects.
 He has a PhD in Biomedical Engineering and Postdoctoral training in bioinformatics.
-Dr. Ertel an expert in a wide range of bioinformatics methods and published on transcriptomics and pathway analysis methods and has long experience in the TJU MetaOmics shared resource providing bioinformatics analysis support for a large number of projects.
+Dr. Ertel an expert in a wide range of bioinformatics methods and published on transcriptomics and pathway analysis methods and has long experience in the Jefferson MetaOmics shared resource providing bioinformatics analysis support for numerous projects.